-Croatia: Marubeny would sell electricity from Plomin C at extremely high price13.
-February 2015. / SEE Energy News
+Croatia: Marubeny would sell electricity from Plomin C at extremely high price, SEE Energy News

 HEP’s chosen strategic partner for construction and management of Plomin C, Japanese Marubeny, has already been convicted twice, and grounded with multimillion fines for bribery, they used for winning big projects.

 Two years ago Marubeny had to pay nearly 55 million USD of fines, for participating in the attempt of bribing politicians in Nigeria for construction of LNG terminal on Bonny Island, Novi list reports.

 This year they confessed bribery of officials and heads of Indonesian state energy company, in order to win 118 million USD project of power plant construction in Sumatra.
 They are obliged to pay 88 million USD of fine, while Indonesian officials were sentenced to three years in prison.
 One of the officials received almost half a million dollars of bribe money.
 Participants in bribery were also employees of American subsidiary of Alston (French company and Marubeny’s main supplier of equipment).
 HEP recently announced that Alston will be Marubeny’s main supplier of works and equipment in the case of Plomin C, as well.
 One of directors from Alston’s American subsidiary, confessed in July 2014 his guilt for bribing in Indonesia, as was done by two officials before him, and generally the company is still under investigation.
 British prosecution announced yesterday that Alston’s British subsidiary paid 8,5 million USD of bribe money for winning diverse transport projects in India, Poland and Tunisia.